jeffreyhwatson/nlp_sentiment_project/README.md

 ## Overview:
 In recent years, Twitter has emerged as a prominent platform for marketing and targeted advertising.
 It is also a valuable conduit for the collection of consumer data, and natural language processing (NLP) methods can provide a solution for companies seeking to track consumer sentiment with respect to their brands and products.
 This project developed and implemented several NLP models to classify tweets as either negative or positive.

-Data cleaning and augmentation, EDA, modeling, and evaluation were performed, and a logistic regression model with an F1 accuracy score of 0.89 (recall=.83, precision=.97) was chosen as the the final model for the project.
+Data cleaning, EDA, modeling, and evaluation were performed, and a logistic regression model with an F1 accuracy score of 0.89 (recall=.83, precision=.97) was chosen as the the final model for the project.
 Because we wanted to avoid both false positives and false negatives for this project, an accuracy measure of F1 was employed since it is sensitive to both types of error.
 An F1 score is a mix of both precision and recall (F1=1 means perfect recall and precision), so interpretation of the results is more easily described in terms of recall and precision.

 An F1 accuracy score of 0.89 (recall=.83, precision=.97) was attained at the end of the project's modeling process.
 The recall score of .83 meant that 83% of negative tweets were correctly classified as negative, while the precision score of .97 indicated that 97% of tweets classified as negative were truly negative.